PostHog/posthog.com/contents/blog/ab-testing-guide-for-engineers.md

 This _doesn't_ mean your test was a failure!
 It suggests that the results observed between the variants could be due to random chance, rather than the change you implemented.
 Here are few next steps you can consider:

 - **Check you gathered enough data:** If your sample size was too small, or your testing period was too short, you might need to extend the duration of your test to gather more data.

-- **Consider smaller changes:** If you made a large change, it could be that smaller aspects of the change had different impacts – some positive, some negative, leading to an overall insignificant result.
+- **Consider smaller changes:** If you made a large change, it could be that smaller aspects of the change had different impacts – some positive, some negative – leading to an overall insignificant result.
 Consider breaking down the change into smaller parts and testing these individually.

 - **Consider larger changes:** Conversely, if your change was too subtle or minor, it may not have been enough to affect user behavior.
 In this case, consider making a more impactful change and then testing that.

 - **Review your hypothesis:** It could be that your hypothesis was not correct, and the change you made did not impact user behavior in the way you expected.
 Take this as a learning opportunity to gain deeper insights into your users.

 - **Accept the results:** Sometimes, an insignificant result is the correct result.
 It tells you that the change you made didn't have the impact you thought it would.
-This is still a valuable insight, and helps you shipping unnecessary changes.
+This is still a valuable insight, and stops you shipping unnecessary changes.

 ## Frequently asked questions